Shameer-Ahmad/Databases/P3/README.md

 ## A description of our test and testing approach:

 ## A description of any features we wish to draw the reader's attention to:
+Our home page provides access to a search filter for users to find restaurants by name, neighborhood, and cuisine type.

+Our events page allows users access to a list of events occurring at Boston restaurants.
+Users are able to see the date and time of events and RSVP to their desired events.
+When logged in as a restaurant owner, users are able to create new events with set capacities.
+This allows restaurants to reach their targeted audience.